i

 Why the Cobb AP Should Be Your WRX’s First Modification

-Modified Subarus have been around for quite some time now and fortunately for our generation, modifying them keeps getting easier and easier, albeit more technical.
+Modified Subarus have been around for quite some time now and fortunately for our generation, modifying them keeps getting easier and easier.
 The Subaru WRX and STI are great cars out of the box but if you're reading this, you are probably itching to modify yours.
-In the world of 2015 WRX mods (and newer), there are plenty performance parts to choose from.
+In the world of 2015 and newer Subaru WRX mods, there are plenty performance parts to choose from.

 A little over a month ago, I picked up my second Subaru.
-My first being a 1996 Impreza Outback Sport and my second/current being a 2016 WRX.
-Like a good amount of other WRX owners out there, I have decided to modify my car to give it a little more personality and performance output.
+My first was a 1996 Impreza Outback Sport and my second/current being a 2016 WRX.
+Like a good amount of other WRX owners out there, I had to modify my car to give it a little more personality and performance.
 To start, I picked up a Cobb Accessport and started down the road to tuning and upgrades.

 What is a Cobb Tuning AccessPort?

 The AccessPort is an ECU flashing tool that also doubles as a multi gauge display.
-It has a large color screen and many features that allow you to have a closer/more in depth understanding of exactly what is going on with your car, mainly the engine.
+It has a large color screen and many features that allow you to have a more in depth understanding of exactly what is going on with your car, mainly the engine.
 It’s the world’s most flexible and easy to use ECU flashing device for your Subaru.
-To be more specific, it can read values such as boost pressure, air/fuel ratio, knock retard, ignition timing, and many more.
+It can read values such as boost pressure, air/fuel ratio, knock retard, ignition timing, and many more.

 How does it work?